craftablescience/vmflib-godot/README.md

-vmflib: a Python package for creating Valve Map Format (VMF) files
+vmflib2: a Python package for creating Valve Map Format (VMF) files
 ==================================================================

 vmflib is a python package to help developers create maps for VMF-compatible video games procedurally using Python 3.
 The VMF format is best known for its use in the Source Engine and its many games.

+vmflib2 is an attempt to expand and improve on the original vmflib package

 Current Status
 --------------